akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

 In general, it's difficult for object detection programs to detect shapes in noisy images.
-Noise is random brightness or color in an image; it results from light in an image that a camera cannot capture.
-For this reason, blurring a photo may improve detection accuracy.
+Noise is random brightness or color in an image; it results from light in an image that a camera could not capture.
+For this reason, blurring an image may improve detection accuracy by reducing the noise.
   <br></p>
-In figure 1, a noisy sky image resulted in poor object detection; the algorithm detected the noise and failed to find the clouds.
-The detection will be more accurate when you remove the noise by blurring the image, such as in the last photo of figure 1.
+In the first image in figure 1, the noise in the image of the sky resulted in poor object detection.
+Instead of locating the clouds, the algorithm detected the noise.
+The second image in figure 1 is an example of how noise can be seen instead of the desired object.
+In the last photo of figure 1, the detection algorithm’s accuracy improved after the image was blurred.

 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />